To use Wi-Fi Calling, you need an iPhone 5c or later on a supported carrier.

 - Open FaceTime.

-- Enter a contact or phone number and tap the phone button .
+- Enter a contact or phone number, then tap the contact or phone number.

 You can also place a call by tapping a phone number in Contacts, Mail, Messages, Safari, and other apps.

 - Open the Phone app.